-Each year, many hundreds of educators from all over the world visit Reggio Emilia, in northern Italy, to attend lectures, conferences, and visit the pre-schools and infant toddler centres.
-International collaborations include Project Zero with Harvard University.
-They have acted as consultants for companies such as Sony, Alessi and Lego.
+Each year, many hundreds of educators from all over the world visit Reggio Emilia, to attend lectures, conferences, and visit the world-renowned pre-schools and infant toddler centres.
+International collaborations include Project Zero with Harvard University and the Institute of Education in London.

-Reggio Children - represented in particular by the project consultants Carla Rinaldi and Vea Vecchi - bring a unique element of research and experience with children to this project, making PLAY+SOFT an entirely new approach to design for children.
+Reggio Children bring a unique element of pedagogical research and experience with children to this project, making PLAY+ an entirely new approach to design for children.